 You must have completed Pet Partners Handler Training before the Team Evaluation.

-The campus of the University of North Texas, Denton, TX.
+The campus of the University of North Texas, Denton, Texas.

-Pets evaluated include dogs, horses, cats, birds, rabbits, llamas/alpacas and pot-bellied pigs.
+Pets evaluated by Dr. Chandler include dogs, horses, cats, and rabbits.

-After registering for a Handler Training and/or Team Evaluation on the Pet Partner’s website, participants will be contacted by Dr. Chandler to confirm registration, to set an exact appointment time, and receive complete location directions.
+After registering for a Handler-Animal Team Evaluation on the Pet Partner’s website, participants will be contacted by Dr. Chandler to confirm registration, to set an exact appointment time, and receive complete location directions.

 To pass the team evaluation, a dog must sit, stay, come, down, walk politely on a leash and be calm and friendly during all required tasks.
 Other types of pets must be friendly and well mannered.
-Information on team evaluation exercises available on Pet Partner website after creating an account at the Pet Partner website.
+Information on team evaluation exercises is available on the Pet Partners website: petpartners.org

 For the team evaluation, bring the pet that you want to work with along with a copy of your current Pet Partners registration or a photocopy of the Pet Partners Handler Training completion certificate.
 Also, bring a photocopy of the rabies vaccination certificate (if dog or cat), and bring a soft grooming brush the pet is familiar with and one treat the pet is familiar with.
 Information on what the Handler-Animal Team Evaluation involves will have been provided to you when you previously took the Pet Partners Handler Training.